Sanghren/lavango/README.md

 My first objective with this is to have a simple VM that can communicate over gRpc with an AvalancheGo node.

-My plan is to have a simple VM using lienar chain api that produce blocks on a fixed rate, allowing users to exchange native tokens.
+My initial plan is to have something similar as the timestampVm.

 ## How to use it as a avalanchego plugin